LunaPerezT/Parkinsons-Disease-ML-Predictive-Model-Webpage/README.md

 [***VISIT THE WEBPAGE HERE**](https://parkinsons-disease-ml-predictive-model-webpage.streamlit.app/)

 > ⚠️ **Disclaimer**: This tool is NOT intended for clinical diagnosis.
 It is for research and prototyping purposes only.
+*You can explore the exploratory data analysis, model development and presentation in this [github repository](https://github.com/LunaPerezT/Parkinson-s-Disease-Predictive-ML-Model/tree/main/docs)*
 ---

 ## 🌐 Repository Structure Overview